shia14/Python-/README.md

 Hostel Management System

-Welcome to the Hostel Management System – a simple yet powerful desktop application developed in Python using Tkinter and SQLite.
+Welcome to the Hostel Management System . a simple desktop application developed in Python using Tkinter and SQLite.

-This application is specially designed to assist hostel wardens in managing students, rooms, and payments with ease — all through an intuitive graphical interface.
+This application is specially designed to assist hostel wardens in managing students, rooms, and payments with ease  all through an intuitive graphical interface.